 DESIGNER VINTAGE JEWELLERY

 Designer vintage jewellery has always been very popular and some of the most beautiful pieces in the world can be seen at the Victoria and Albert museum in London.
 If you are looking for some inspiration for your jewellery creations be it vintage or more modern then it is a great place to visit.
-They have a beautiful collection of antique,vintage, andmodern vintage style jewellery including vintage brooches, vintage bracelets and vintage necklaces.
+They have a beautiful collection of vintage and antique jewellery including vintage brooches, , vintage bracelets and vintage necklaces.
 The semi precious stones and gemstone involved in some of the most expensive pieces in the world are a sight to behold, and the quality of workmanship is absolutely outstanding.
 Some of the designer costume jewellery pieces are equally outstanding with the Christian Dior jewellery brand ,Yves Saint Laurent, Chanel, and Christian LaCroix having produced some stunnning costume jewellery.
 There is a wealth of information in the V and A collections and exhibitions of jewellery from various different historical eras.
-For further information on gemstone jewellery and designer vintage jewellery have a look at the vintage style jewellery and the vintage and antique collection at Modern Vintage Style
+For further information on gemstone jewellery and designer vintage jewellery have a look at the vintage and antique collection at Modern Vintage Style

 STERLING SILVER VINTAGE JEWELLERY

 Sterling silver is associated with classic style and simplicity in the world of fashion.
 It is flexible and versatile and this makes it a good addition to any wardrobe.
 With the inclusion of gem stones and other precious metals, it lends itself to various styles of jewellery including handmade jewellery, and gemstone jewellery.